fbpx

 • hypertension compounds hypercapnia-induced cerebral vasodilatation resulting in early vasogenic edema, endothelial injury, and blood-brain barrier disruption

-• intracranial pressure (ICP) progressively increases depending on the occurs depending on the magnitude of the adrenergic surge and hypercapnia
+• intracranial pressure (ICP) progressively increases depending on the magnitude of the adrenergic surge and hypercapnia

 • other vascular beds may develop sustained vasoconstriction, resulting on complications such as ischemic gastric mucosal ulceration and neurogenic pulmonary oedema